-EMERGENCY MEDICAL TECHNICIAN - PARAMEDIC
+EMERGENCY MEDICAL TECHNICIAN - PARAMEDIC CERTIFICATE

-The objectives of this certificate are to train students with the necessary skills to perform advanced life support and patient assessment and treatment skills in the prehospital setting and to provide students knowledge and skills necessary to be licensed in the state of California.
-Completion of the certificate program will prepare the student for entry-level employment as an emergency medical technicianparamedic and other occupations requiring paramedic training as their base.
+The objectives of this certificate are to train students with the necessary cognitive, psychomotor, and affective behaviors to provide advanced life support in the prehospital setting and to provide the necessary course work to be licensed in the state of California.
+Completion of the certificate program will prepare the students for entry-level employment as an Emergency Medical Technician - Paramedic and other occupations requiring Paramedic level license.